morukele/Computer-Vision/README.md

 - Studies feature detection and wrote some sample codes for contouring, corner detection and segmentation using K-mean
 - Learnt about the ORB algorithm and how to implement OpenCV's version of the algo for image recognition
 - Learnt about HOG algorithm
+- Learn about CNN and implemented a simple CNN using PyTorch
+- Exploring the FashionMNIST Data Set